Jump to:

 If you’re aiming for water rafting, swimming, or lake-based activities, then come during summer.
 Summer temperatures are much warmer (in the high 80s) and can knock the chill away.

-Overall, it’s best to research what you want to do and visit at what time fits that entertainment.
+Overall, it’s best to decide what you want to do ahead of time and visit at what time fits that entertainment.
 Idaho is also home to festivals and concerts which help influence your visit.
-Make a list of your can’t-miss attractions and plan your visit around them.
+Some of the most popular festivals and activities in summer in Idaho include:

 Cheapest Time to Visit Idaho

-Try coming during mid to late September for the lowest travel costs and the sparsest crowds.
+The cheapest time to visit Idaho is in mid to late September, when the travel costs and crowds are lower.
 If you’re staying in town, some prices may increase toward the end of September or early October.

 Many come to Idaho for the winter, so make sure you decide on a budget early on.
 If your budget only allows certain expenses, knowing everything beforehand is best.